decarbonizenl/DecarbonizeNL/_posts/2016-03-18-AnnouncingDNL.md

 Registration for DNL will open in May via the website: [decarbonizeNL.ca](http://decarbonizeNL.ca).
 Early registration will be offered at a discount.
 Information, including a list of the organizing committee, can be found on the event website.

 Conference chairs:

-Brett Favaro, Ph.D
+Brett Favaro, Ph.D,
-Delia Warren, M.BA
+Delia Warren, M.BA,
 Nick Mercer, Ph.D Candidate, MA, BA